bivtsjenko/gitintouch/README.md

 Instead, **download the "Source code (.zip)" file of [the latest release](https://github.com/mxstbr/bedrock/releases)**.
 Once that download finishes:

 1. Unzip the folder
-2. Rename the unzipped folder from `bedrock-x.y.z` to your product's name
+2. Rename the unzipped folder from `gitintouch-x.y.z` to your product's name
 3. Open the directory on your terminal and initialize git:

 ```sh